-ADPL 100501 Introduction to Basic Problems of Philosophy
+ADPL 100501 Problems in Philosophy

 This course introduces students to the problems and procedures of the Western philosophical tradition.
 Examines selected works of such key thinkers as Plato, Aristotle, St. Augustine, Descartes, Locke and Rousseau.

 Thurs 6:15–9:15, Jan 15–May 7, Thomas Miles

 ADPL 125201 Practical Logic

 Basic principles and practice of classical Aristotelian (common-sense, ordinary-language, not mathematical) logic.
 One of the most practical courses any learner can take; on the very structure of rational thought itself and how to put this order and clarity into individual thinking.